Priscilla Buxton: Life

 Buxton was born in Earlham Hall in Norfolk in 1808.
 Her parents were Hannah (born Gurney) and Sir Thomas Fowell Buxton, first baronet.
 Her maternal aunt was Elizabeth Fry and her uncle was Joseph John Gurney.

-Buxton served as her fathers special assistant as he led the campaign to end slavery in the British colonies.
+Buxton served as her father's special assistant as he led the campaign to end slavery in the British colonies.
 She also help organise help for educational missionary work in Africa.
-She was not her father's servant, it was noted that she not only solved problems but also anticipated and identified them.
+She and her sister, Anne, were not her father's servants, it was noted that Priscilla not only solved problems but also anticipated them.
+Her father was surprised when the leading American abolitionist Garrison commented on his letter in "The Liberator".
+He couldn't recall that it was his daughter who had written it in his name.

 In 1832 Buxton became the co-secretary of the London Female Anti-Slavery Society.
 She would not able to join the Anti-Slavery Society, despite it being part founded by her father as only men were allowed to join.
 She could hear her father speak in parliament but only on the condition that she heard it via a ventilation shaft.
 Only voters (and other men) were allowed to spectate in the houses of Parliament.
 Women could raise petitions and Buxton was one of the first of 187,000 that she helped to organise in 1833 against slavery.
 The petition took two people to carry it, it was the largest ever abolitionist petition and it was laughed at in parliament.

 Buxton married the Scottish politician Andrew Johnston who was an ally of her father.
 Johnston had stood in the reformed 1832 general election where he became the MP for the St Andrews District of Burghs.
 They chose to get married on 1 August 1834 which was the day that the majority of slaves in the British Empire were legally freed.

 They had four children.
 They were parents of MP Andrew Johnston and grandfather of designer Edward Johnston (the son of his younger son Fowell Buxton Johnston).

 Her husband and her father lost their seats in the 1837 election.
 She and Andrew went to Fife and then returned south where Andrew took a job in the Gurney's Bank.
 Priscilla died in 1852.